PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Leaderboard/Unity Leaderboards.md

 Now you're ready to send some scores to your Leaderboard.
 However, before you go into Unity, you should test this Leaderboard in the *Test Harness*.

-After authenticating yourself as a Player, find your Event in the *LogEvent* tab, enter a score and send the Event.
+After authenticating yourself as a Player, find your Event in the *LogEvent* tab, enter a score, and send the Event.

 ![](img/UT/13.png)

-Immediately after you send the request, you will see orange message appear in the *Inspector* on the left.
-This is a *NewHighScoreMessage* and when you go back into Unity you are going to setup an Event listener to execute some code whenever a player gets this Message.
+Immediately after you send the request, you will see an orange message appear in the *Inspector*.
+This is a *NewHighScoreMessage* and when you go back into Unity you are going to set up an Event listener to execute some code whenever a player gets this Message.

 ![](img/UT/4.png)